-The xfs\repair -n command checks XFS filesystem consistency without making any attempt to repair problems.
-It performs a more complete check than xfs\check.
-However, you can use xfs\check on filesystems with extended attributes. (xfs\repair performs only limited checking of extended attributes.)
-For more information about extended attributes, see the attr(1) man page.
+The xfs\repair -n command is optimized to quickly and efficiently check an XFS filesystem.
+The xfs\repair -n command checks XFS filesystem consistency without making any attempt to repair problems, and it performs a more complete check than xfs\check.
+However, it performs only limited checking of extended attributes.

+Note: The xfs\repair command without the -n option makes modifications and should be used with caution; see "Repairing XFS Filesystem Problems" on page 18 with extended attributes.
+(For more information about extended attributes, see the attr(1) man page.)